This post may contain compensated links. Refer to my disclaimer for more info.

 The ingredients and instructions for a printable recipe card on how to make frozen green beans taste good are below but here’s the basic idea:

-After melting a couple tablespoons of bacon grease (or coconut oil or olive oil), cook garlic (can be garlic in a jar) for a couple minutes before adding green beans.
+After melting a couple of tablespoons of bacon grease (or coconut oil or olive oil), cook garlic (can be garlic in a jar) for a couple of minutes before adding green beans.
 Don’t gasp too loudly about me suggesting bacon grease!
 The key to amazing green beans is infusing them with flavor early on.
 The facts: bacon grease gives vegetables flavor that nothing else can.
-Otherwise, they might taste like a limp dish rag hanging on the towel rack!
+Otherwise, they might taste like a limp dishrag hanging on the towel rack!

 Don’t worry – I won’t force you, though.
 I’ve listed the other options.